NSW

 [write a paragraph about yourself, include what suburb you live in or how you are connected to the MP’s electorate.
 You might mention your family, your cultural background, your faith, what church or place of worship you attend]

 I urge you to reject this bill in its entirety.
-If the government seeks to address these issues, it should engage in public consultation and draft new legislation that considers the diverse perspectives and needs of all affected communities.
-Your attention to this matter is greatly appreciated.
+If the Government seeks to address these complex issues, it should engage in thorough public consultation and draft new legislation that considers the diverse perspectives and needs of all affected communities.

 [enter your name, address and phone number.
 Your address is needed so MPs know you are legitimately from their electorate.]